 Hiring a car not only enables you to go at your own pace and see the things you want to see on your trip

 Many car hire companies have discounts with petrol station brands.
-Our rental with Atak included discount at Olis petrol stations (the discount fob was included on the keys.)
+Our rental with Atak included a discount at Olis petrol stations (the discount fob was included on the keys.)

 *When it comes to driving in Iceland, if you wouldn’t do it at home don’t do it in Iceland.
 Apply this logic whether it’s driving in the snow or hitch-hiking.
 If you’re not comfortable driving in the snow book tours instead.
-Whilst I have read others bloggers posts stating that hitchhiking is safe in Iceland, again, if it is not something you would be comfortable doing at home don’t do it in Iceland.
-Saving money should not be at the risk of putting your yourself in any potentially dangerous situations.*
+Whilst I have read other bloggers posts stating that hitchhiking is safe in Iceland, again, if it is not something you would be comfortable doing at home don’t do it in Iceland.
+Saving money should not be at the risk of putting yourself in any potentially dangerous situations.*

 Choose Your Luggage Wisely & Save Money in Iceland by Packing Key Essentials

 Bringing your shopping essentials with you can help keep your costs down when you visit Iceland and also leave you with more time to explore the natural wonders when you are there.
 It is perfectly fine to pack tea, coffee and other condiments with you as long as they meet your airline’s requirements.
 So whatever you need, cuppa soups, chocolates, crisps etc…just pack them to bring along with you!

 You may even find checking in a bag for your flight may be a better option to ensure you have your essentials to save you money during your trip.